Find YOUR Local Branch

 Mechanical - Many of the same techniques or devices are used in pest prevention, such as glue traps and insect light traps.
 Mechanical control also includes using items such as vacuum cleaners and spider / cobweb brushes.

 Chemical - Pesticides are important and necessary part of IPM, however the goal of IPM programs is to reduce the amount of pesticides used.
 When necessary, we make highly targeted applications, and always read and follow all pesticide label directions to ensure the application does not harm people, pets or the environment.

 Ehrlich Integrated Pest Management programs are continuously evaluated to monitor pest levels and to keep customers informed on sanitation in order to prevent new pest problems.

 In addition to monitoring practices, we provide thorough documentation of pest activity and any pesticide application used during a service visit.

-Please call us toll free at to arrange a FREE pest inspection or to learn more about how your facility can benefit from Ehrlich’s Integrated Pest Management approach.
+Please call us toll free at or contact us online to arrange a FREE pest inspection or to learn more about how your facility can benefit from Ehrlich’s Integrated Pest Management approach.